AyhamShaheen00/DevOps-WebSite/README.md

-# celureanhq-website
+# Celurean HQ Website

-This is the website for the devops service provider Celurean
+This is the website for the devops service provider Celurean in Amsterdam.